simplygoodwork/craft-telemetron/README.md

 - Add Events before writing to each Table so that users can customize the data being sent to Airtable
 - Add support for custom data to be sent to Airtable from within the Settings

+---

+Brought to you by [Good Work](https://simplygoodwork.com).
+Happy Pinning!